NotWhiteRice/multi-mod-ide/README.md

       - [ ] Mineral Infuser
       - [ ] Rock Crusher
 ## Mod Changelog
+- Endless Skies v1.2.0.0-alpha
+  - Moved everything to src/test, including the old mod folder and an attempt at remaking the api, so the framework can be more secure
+  - Removed Circuits from the mods.toml
+  - Changed the gradle.properties, build.gradle, and mods.toml to use mod___ instead of lib___ when referring to Endless Skies
 - Endless Skies v1.1.0.0-alpha
   - Implemented ModContext, BlockContext, ItemContext, and CreativeModeTabContext
   - Implemented ModRegistry and functions to create blocks, items, and creative mode tabs from the ModContext returned by ModRegistry.registerMod(modID)